davidtchiu/davidtchiu.github.io/teaching/cs455/hwk5.pplsoft/index.md

    460         MATH        Calculus 3  WEY 102     TR          12:30
    ```

 4. Return David's, course schedule.
-Assume you don't know David's student ID off hand, so you have to search by his name.
+Assume you don't know David's student ID off-hand, so you have to search by his name.
 (Yes you may assume he's the only one with that name in this database).
 Only `Course`'s attributes should be projected.
 Order by `DeptID` then by `Course Number`.

    ```
    deptID      CourseNum   CourseName        Location    meetDay     meetTime